JuliaLang/julia/doc/src/manual/constructors.md

 If any inner constructor method is defined, no default constructor method is provided: it is presumed that you have supplied yourself with all the inner constructors you need.

-For non-parametric struct declarations (that is, structs without type parameters), the default constructor is equivalent to writing one or two of your own inner constructor methods that take all of the object's fields as arguments.
+The default constructor is equivalent to writing one or two of your own constructor methods that take all of the object's fields as arguments.
-One has no type constraints on its arguments, and passes them to `new`, returning the resulting object.
+One is an inner constructor method that has the methods's arguments constrained to the corresponding field types.
-The semantics of `new` include implicit `convert` operations to convert each argument to the declared type of the corresponding field.
+This method simply passes the arguments to `new` and returns the result.
-The other default constructor method is provided only if there are any type constraints on the fields, and has the methods's arguments constrained to the corresponding field types.
+The other is an outer constructor method that is provided only if there are any type constraints on fields other than `Any`.
-This method similarly passes the arguments to `new`.
+This methods calls `convert` to convert each argument to the type of the constraint on the corresponding field, and calls the inner constructor to compute the returned result.

-If the type is parametric, see the section [Parametric Constructors](@ref) for the set of default constructors.
+If the type is parametric, see the section [Parametric Constructors](@ref) for an additional default constructor provided.

 ```jldoctest
 julia> struct Foo